tomatau/dotfiles/README.md

 - **Terminal Tools**: Configurations for `starship`, `fzf`, `fish`, etc.
 - **Password Manager Integration**: Using LastPass.
 - **OSX System settings**: executing a `.osx` dotfile.
-- **Minimal changes**: only update dotfiles or sections when changed.
+- **Minimal changes**: determines fewest changes to dotfiles or scripts.
+- **Git identity switching**: Manage more than one git and GitHub users